 If you outsource a particular activity, are you investing in another organisation’s ability to do the work you don’t need to be doing?
 If so, you’ve got a great case for outsourcing.

 Let’s face it, no matter how much training you give your employees, they’re not going to progress from having a love for numbers to a CPA in a few months.
 In this situation, it makes perfect sense to take on an external bookkeeper.

 If you’re stressing staff out unnecessarily, adding to their day-to-day workload and spending hours doing something a specialist could do in 10 minutes, you’re actually losing money – and staff enthusiasm.

 Outsource When the Skill Is Required on an Ad-Hoc Basis

 Think about your core business – the team you need around you 24/7.
 And then think about the highly specialised skills you need at different times of the year, or when certain situations arise.

-As an SME, outsourcing makes perfect sense when it comes to roles like accountants, lawyers, human resource specialists, PR and marketing advisors, manufacturers, customer service representatives and IT specialists.
+As an SME, outsourcing makes perfect sense when it comes to roles like accountants, lawyers, human resource specialists, PR and marketing advisors, manufacturers, customer service representatives, graphic designers and IT specialists.
 You might only have one campaign a year when you need these skills, so having an in-house department makes no financial sense.